Getting My Emory I-20

-To download a printable PDF with hyperlinks, click here.
+To download a printable PDF with hyperlinks, click the image above.

-F-1 Students: After you have formally accepted an offer of admission (through paying a deposit or other formal means) and the university information system (OPUS) has been updated to indicate your intent to enroll, you will receive an email with instructions on how to log in to ISSS Link, Emory’s international student and scholar web-based portal, and submit the New Student I-20 Request e-form.
-For more information, visit our I-20/DS-2019 FAQ page.
+After you have formally accepted an offer of admission (through paying a deposit or other formal means) and the university information system (OPUS) has been updated to indicate your intent to enroll, you will receive an email with instructions on how to log in to ISSS Link, Emory’s international student and scholar web-based portal, and submit the New Student I-20 Request e-form.
+For more information, visit our I-20 FAQ page

 Transferring to Emory